All Things Adjectives

 But in the second sentence the word “wretched” is an adjective that describes the noun “girl.”
 Suddenly, we get a different mental picture when we read the sentence.

 Here are more sentence examples using adjectives that describe, quantify, or identify.
-In each sentence, the adjective is italicized.
+In each sentence, the adjectives are italicized.

 Tips for using adjectives